 I went through the DappNode guide until I got to step 11 – Partition disk - Select disk to partition: [SCSIX (0,0,0) (sda) - ...]

 Now call me stupid, but the only disk labeled SCSIX (0,0,0) (sda) was the USB!
 As weird as I thought it to partition the USB, that's what the guide said, and that's what I did.
 Surprise surprise it b0rked it.
 Then I had to go back through the Etcher process all over again (and yes I had forgotten what filesystem I had used).

-By the time I had finished preparing the USB again, I realised I didn't want to risk trashing a working Ubuntu + Gnome setup with an unknown DappNode setup.
-So I decided to stop, and try using Ubuntu.
+By the time I had finished preparing the USB again, I realized I didn't want to risk trashing a working Ubuntu + Gnome setup with an unknown DappNode setup.
+So I decided to stop and try using Ubuntu.

 Infura or local full Ethereum 1 node?

-Given my commitment to decentralisation, you can guess my decision…
+Given my commitment to decentralization, you can guess my decision…

 - Infura is an amazing service.
 And… an oft-touted single point of failure for Ethereum.